Sinn Féin: Local government elections

-European elections
+European Parliament elections

 In the 2004 European Parliament election, Bairbre de Brún won Sinn Féin's first seat in the European Parliament, at the expense of the SDLP.
 She came in second behind Jim Allister of the DUP.
 In the 2009 election, de Brún was re-elected with 126,184 first preference votes, the only candidate to reach the quota on the first count.
 This was the first time since elections began in 1979 that the DUP failed to take the first seat, and was the first occasion Sinn Féin topped a poll in any Northern Ireland election.

 Sinn Féin made a breakthrough in the Dublin constituency in 2004.
 The party's candidate, Mary Lou McDonald, was elected on the sixth count as one of four MEPs for Dublin.
 In the 2009 election, when Dublin's representation was reduced to three MEPs, she failed to hold her seat.
 In the South constituency their candidate, Councillor Toiréasa Ferris, managed to nearly double the number of first preference votes, lying third after the first count, but failed to get enough transfers to win a seat.
 In the 2014 election, Martina Anderson topped the poll in Northern Ireland, as did Lynn Boylan in Dublin.
 Liadh Ní Riada was elected in the South constituency, and Matt Carthy in Midlands–North-West.
 In the 2019 election, Carthy was re-elected, but Boylan and Ní Riada lost their seats.
 Anderson also held her Northern Ireland seat until early 2020 when her term was cut short by Brexit.